SolaceDev/solace-dev-codelabs/markdown/tracing-ea/tracing-ea.md

  ⠿ Container tracing-ea-otel-collector-1     Started                                                                                                                              1.6s
 ```

+Positive: Please be attentive to the previous command as to not confuse it with docker-compose and also make sure to use a recent version.
+Both `docker compose` and `docker-compose` may be available on your system and could differ in version.

 ## Configuring the PubSub+ Event Broker: Software

 To improve the user's exposure to the distributed tracing feature, the broker comes with minimal configuration.
 Here are the step-by-step instructions to configure your broker.